giacomelli/Nibble/README.md

 ======

 Licensed under the The MIT License (MIT).
-In others words, you can use this library for developement any kind of software: open source, commercial, proprietary and alien.
+In others words, you can use this code in any kind of software: open source, commercial, proprietary and alien.

 Change Log